Below are simple ways to encourage a late talker to talk.

 12. More: Say more when you want more of something; food, socks, books, laundry, grass

 13. Shhh: Put animals, teddy bears, or dolls to sleep by covering them with a blanket and saying “shhh”

 14. Bug: Dig for fake or real bugs in sand, point to bugs outside, make plastic bugs crawl around the house

-Schedule reading time every day...before bed or after nap.
-This works on all milestones and is an excellent way to encourage a late talker to start talking!
+Schedule reading time every day (i.e., before bed or after nap).
+This works on all milestones and is an excellent way to encourage a late talker to talk!

-Reading is a VERY important "game" for a late talker or really all children!
-You don't have to actually read the whole book.
+Reading is a VERY important “game” for a late talker!
+You don’t have to actually read the whole book.
 Instead, point to pictures, turn pages, name objects etc.

-Start asking your 2 year old to point to objects.
+Ask your 2-year-old to point to objects.
 Give an example first.
 Point to a dog and then ask your little one to point to a dog.

 Your main goal when reading isn’t finishing the book but learning language.
 If you child wants to stay on one page, that is fine!
 If she wants to skip to the end, that is okay!